dhvanika/event/README.md

 # event
-This "folder" contains notes from events which I've attended.
+This folder contains notes from events which I've attended.